kvt-512/save-the-voyager/README.md

-# save-the-voyager
+# Save The Voyager
-For a game jam
+A game made for game jam.
+Created under 48 hours.